 A maximum of 21 Certificate credits may transfer into the MPH program.
 Of this 21, no more than 9 credits may be from coursework taken as a non-degree student prior to program matriculation.
 Students should consult the MPH handbook for additional information.

-If a MPH student completes the certificate concurrently, no more than 9 credits can count toward both program.
+If an MPH student completes the certificate concurrently, no more than 9 credits can count toward both programs.